 Some of the causes of ataxic gait include extreme intoxication, toxic reactions to certain medications, stroke, infections, head trauma, tumor, cerebral palsy, autoimmune diseases, multiple sclerosis, hypo or hypoparathyroidism, and brain tissue degeneration.
 People who have Wilson’s disease, in which copper accumulates in various organs, may also have this.
 Some people are born with mutated genes and suffer from ataxia.

-The most appropriate way to treat ataxic gait is treating the diseases causing these abnormalities of gait, like reducing alcohol consumption, discontinuing the medication causing the intoxication, treating head trauma, or treating other conditions.
+The most appropriate way to treat ataxic gait causes is treating the diseases causing these abnormalities of gait, like reducing alcohol consumption, discontinuing the medication causing the intoxication, treating head trauma, or treating other conditions.
 Physical therapy to help with balance and coordination will be beneficial as well.

 Choreiform (Hyperkinetic Gait)